anywallsocket/Personal-Projects/ChaoticFractal/README.md

 #### This Python interpretation has many adjustable and explorable possibilites.

-Note that these fractals are of the non-differentiable kind, at least in their limit, not of the self-symmetric kind.
+Note that these fractals are of the non-differentiable kind, at least in their limit. <br>
+That is to say they are not necessarily self-simmilar as is colloquially attributed to the fractal.
-This is ultimately a result of the non-linearity of the given system.
+Ultimately, this a result of the non-linearity of the given system.
 Not much is known about these connections.